Updated: March 14, 2019 11:11:32 am

-Bollywood superstar Aamir Khan’s lunch date with daughter Ira has won a lot of attention among netizens.
-As busy as the actor is, Aamir took to social media a while ago to talk about his New Year’s resolution to spend more time with his children.
+Bollywood superstar Aamir Khan’s recent lunch date with daughter Ira won a lot of attention among netizens.
+As busy as the actor is, Aamir took to social media a while ago to talk about his New Year’s resolution this year, which is to spend more time with his children.
 And looks like he is already on the job.

 As children grow older, they tend to outgrow their dependence on parents for everything.
 With the range of activities they get involved in, they might be more and more detached from their parents.
 This has been more so in the case of Indian fathers, who conventionally were not too aware of what their child was up to.
 In such cases, here are some tips on how to stay connected with your children: